mpkerry/bootstrap_wksp/01_grid_breakpoints/00_README.txt

 Bootstrap also allows you to wrap up to 12 columns in a div with class="row".
 These row and column options can be combined with rows to create any arrangement of boxes desired on the page

-We'll go through a number of common permutations in the exercises:
+We'll go through a number of common permutations in the exercises: 2, 3, 4, 5, 6 columns, and some nesting scenarios, and how these can flow through the different form factors.
-*2 even columns
-*2 uneven columns
-*3 even columns
-*3 uneven columns

-*2 columns with header
-*3 columns with header

-and how these can flow through the different form factors

 -RESOURCES:

 see 00_resources/cdn_js.txt and 00_resources/cdn_js.txt for quick copy/paste of js and css resources

+-Files